LOVE-ONENESS

 but everyone who is perfect shall be as his master.”

-All people are familiar with commitment, whether within a career, with a husband or wife, or the rearing of children.
-Discipleship is ongoing in time and is not limited to only one or another of commitment.
-Discipleship is a pathway.
-Discipleship and commitment allow the blind to see (experience) the Path of the Way.
+All people are familiar with commitment, whether within a career, with husband or wife, or the rearing of children.
+Discipleship is ongoing in time and is not limited to only one or another of commitment—discipleship is the pathway.
+At some point, the disciple meets his master and they share in oneness, a comprehensive love, yet each with his duties and each with his pathway.

 God Bless!